fortrabbit/help/docs/client-collaboration.md

 1. Login to the Dashboard
 1. Click on "[Set up a new Company](https://dashboard.fortrabbit.com//account/company/new)" and follows the steps
-2. Use the billing informations provided by your client
+2. Use the billing information provided by your client
 3. Changes the "Invoice e-mail" address to the client e-mail

 This work-flow is faster and does not involve any interaction from the client at all.
-It is however not so clean as the the developer needs to have access to confidential credit card informations.
+It is however not so clean as the the developer needs to have access to confidential credit card information.

 #### Changing ownership of Apps